pulumi/docs/content/docs/tutorials/kubernetes/kubernetes-ts-jenkins.md

 ---
+title: "Continuous Integration with Jenkins | TypeScript"
+h1: "Continuous Integration with Jenkins"
-title: "Continuous Integration with Jenkins"
+linktitle: "Continuous Integration with Jenkins"
 no_edit_this_page: true
 ---